umeshb25/COIenergyTask/README.md

 Completed the API calls mentioned in the Backend Task & Wrote Unit tests for all the API calls as well

-steps to run Unit tests:
+Steps to run Unit tests:
 1.'npm install'
 2.'npm run seed'
 3.'npm test'

---Previous ReadME content--
+Also added unitTests.png to the repository, a screenshot of the test results --Previous ReadME content--
 Welcome! 🎉